What really happened each time Buffy died? Disclaimer:

 When the First Slayer told me Death was my gift, I thought I finally understood what I was searching for, what I had missed without even knowing I was missing it - Peace.
 I fought my battles, my duty done and was ready to lay down my stake forever.

 She came back to me with screams ripping from her throat.
 I rushed forward to catch her as she plummeted through the darkness.
 Her arrival surprised me.
 It was not her time.
 I knew as I watched the sand pass through the hourglass of her life, religiously counting the time I would once again see my golden warrior.

 I gazed down at her face now peaceful in its repose and wondered what she had done to tangle fate's threads into snipping her thread before its time.
 How could I have not seen this?
-She had no place in the afterlife waiting for her at this time.
+She had no place in the afterlife waiting for her.
 There was simply no place to send her soul.

 We lay in sweet smelling meadows, holding each other as the light warmed us.
 I told her about my lonely existence, and she listened with an understanding I had never hoped to garner from another.